Water Levels – A Middle Great Lakes Dilemma

 In 2011, the IJC insisted that the IUGLS also study the option of restoring the level of Lake Michigan-Huron by 0, 10, 25, 40 and 50 cm by installing structures in the St. Clair River.
 This work was carried out using the official routing model of the Coordinating Committee on Great Lakes Basic Hydraulics and Hydrology (CCGLBHH) and David Fay’s discharge equation.
 The stated water level changes would be achieved by adding structures that effectively raised the river-bottom elevation parameter in the Fay equation.
 The Study Board issued its report: “Options for Restoring Lake Michigan-Huron Water Levels: An Exploratory Analysis” in June 2011.
 It was easy for Bill to review this report, because his own routing model was almost identical and could produce results identical to those of the Study’s model.

-were perfect The report claimed very alarming negative impacts as far downstream as the Port of Montreal as soon as the structures would be installed in the St. Clair River.
+The report claimed very alarming negative impacts as far downstream as the Port of Montreal as soon as the structures would be installed in the St. Clair River.
 These shocking impacts would undoubtedly alarm the downstream interests, who would fear the prospect of compensation measures in the St. Clair River.
 Strangely, the stated claims of the Study Board did not agree with the graphical results from their own routing model, which showed much gentler impacts downstream.
 Bill submitted a report to the U.S. Study Board Co-chair, pointing out the fundamental error – a total disconnect between the “gentle downstream impacts” graphics and the “highly negative downstream impacts” conclusion.
 There was an immediate e-mail response in which the U.S. Co-Chair blamed his modeler.
 However the report itself was not changed.
 Bill’s report included a proposal to employ hydrokinetic turbines in the Upper St. Clair River, and the routing model was used to illustrate that a staged installation of such flexible compensation measures there not only achieved level restoration of Lake Michigan-Huron smoothly but also produced negligible impacts downstream on Lakes St. Clair, Erie, and Ontario as well as the Port of Montreal.

 In 2012 the final IUGLS report was submitted still recommending ‘DO NOTHING’ in the St. Clair River.
 The IJC held public hearings.
 At the Midland, Ontario, meeting on July 16, 2012, 600 people showed up, more than the room could hold, and many were wearing blue “Restore our Water” T-shirts.
 The four IJC Commissioners were overwhelmed.
 Both Mary and Bill made submissions pointing out the feasibility of installing flexible structures in the St. Clair River that could safely raise Michigan-Huron water levels by up to 50 cm (20 inches).
 However should the water levels ever come close to Crisis High levels, the structures would be lowered, hence ensuring that high water levels would not be exacerbated.